What does Ngikalikarra mean ?

 In 2016 Alexander was given the Aboriginal name 'Malkay' as testament to his own life lessons and to his continuing close relationship with the Nyikina community of the Kimberley region, Western Australia.

-In late 2017 Alexander returned to the Iga Warta community of South Australia where he was met with the Andyamanthana people and given valuable feedback to complete a film that Ngikalikarra had made featuring Clifford and Sharpie Coulthard.
+The photos here depict Alexander Hayes returning to the Iga Warta community of South Australia in December 2017 where he was met with the Andyamanthana people and given valuable feedback to complete a film that Ngikalikarra had made featuring Clifford and Sharpie Coulthard called 'Protecting Country' - https://youtu.be/JATL6GTIcb0